-Here’s Why More Adults Have More Acne Than Teens
+Here’s Why Adults Have More Acne than Teens

 The Difference Between Adult and Teenage Acne

 “Teens tend to break out primarily on their face, chest, and back, due to to the surge in hormones called androgens, which occurs during puberty,” says Levin.
 Adult acne is much more complicated because of the different hormones and other lifestyle factors involved.
-As an adult, there’s also a chance that your acne will overlap with other skin conditions like rosacea.
+As an adult, there’s also a chance that your acne will overlap with other skin conditions such as rosacea.

 How to treat it.
 Levin explains that the surge in dermatologists treating adult acne may very well be the shift in treatment options.
-“For many years, those with adult acne would often deal with their acne with over-the-counter remedies but now, as dermatologists, we are able to offer many more treatment options, combined with in-office procedures to successfully treat and maintain those with adult acne.”
+“For many years, those with adult acne would often deal with their acne with over-the-counter remedies, but now, as dermatologists, we are able to offer many more treatment options, combined with in-office procedures to successfully treat and maintain those with adult acne.”

-Some of Levin’s in-office treatment options are blue and red LED light therapy, which uses anti-bacterial and anti-inflammatory lights.
+Some of Levin’s in-office treatment options are blue and red LED light therapy, which uses antibacterial and anti-inflammatory lights.
 There’s also radiofrequency microneedling to deliver heat energy down to the pores in order to essentially heat and ablate the oil glands to destroy oil production.
-Lastly, corticosteroid injections help decrease inflammation to reduce the size and pain for inflamed pimples or cysts.
+Lastly, corticosteroid injections help decrease inflammation to reduce the size and pain of inflamed pimples or cysts.

 Thankfully, there are still plenty of highly effective over-the-counter options, too.
-Of course, it depends on how severe or mild you acne is, so check with your derm before purchasing anything.
-But yf you prefer to treat with an OTC, one of these options may get you in the clear quickly and effectively.
+Of course, it depends on how severe or mild your acne is, so check with your derm before purchasing anything.
+Butiff you prefer to treat with an OTC, one of these options may get you in the clear quickly and effectively.